pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

 - Collision detection prevents walking through stations
 - Cannot walk onto the conveyor belt (blocked by collision detection)
 - Can carry up to 3 different types of edits simultaneously
+- Player movement speed is set to 4 (reduced from the original 8 for better control)

 ### Player Character

 - Has distinctive animations for idle and movement in all four directions
 - Applies edits to orders when standing near them and pressing spacebar
 - Previous position tracking prevents both sliding and walking through stations
+- Animation frame rate is 8 frames per second (125ms per frame)
+- Character sprite has 6 frames for each animation sequence

 ### Edit Handling Mechanics